emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have episode auto-next. ❌
 1. Sites UI is alright but has room for improvement. 🟡
 1. Has no watch lists, continue watching or history. ❌
 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
-## BrocoFlix
-### Score: 5/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does not have episode auto-next. ❌
-1. UI is decent, looks modern, but has room for improvement. 🟡
-1. Site does not have watch lists, continue watching or history. ❌
-1. Site has no sorting or content discoverability options. ❌
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site works well, but doesn't look too great on mobile. 🟡
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
-## FlixWatch
-### Score: 5/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. 9 servers, but you have to select them in sites setting rather than player. ❌
-1. Site does not have episode auto-next. ❌
-1. Site is Autoembed clone so it UI is nothing unique. ❌
-1. Has watch lists and you can login to sync them across devices. ✔️
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site works well, but doesn't look too great on mobile. 🟡
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
-## Way2Movies
-### Score: 5/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does not have episode auto-next. ❌
-1. UI is decent, seems modern, but probably has room for improvement. 🟡
-1. Site does not have watch lists, continue watching or history. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site works well, but doesn't look too great on mobile. 🟡
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
-## 123Movies
-### Score: 5/20
-1. Has movies, 1080p, adjustable quality, and subtitles, but no  TV or anime. 🟡
-1. Some of its servers have auto-switch built in. 🟡
-1. Site has movies only so it doesn't need episode auto-next. 🟡
-1. Site feels dated, lots of room for improvement. ❌
-1. Site does not have watch lists, continue watching or history. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️